by Adam Kuban, 10/22/2014

 Italian is another mainstay of Astoria dining.
 Toward the higher end, Trattoria L’Incontro is a must-visit—the pasta with lobster and the risotto dishes are excellent.
 Be sure to make a reservation, and though there's no dress code, Astorians tend to make L'Incontro a special night out, so dress accordingly.
 Nearby and more casual—but just as delicious—is Ornella, known for its chestnut-flour pasta and more adventurous, seasonal specials like sanguinaccio (blood pudding).
 For wood-oven Neapolitan-style pizza, Tufino Pizzeria Napoletana makes some of the best in the neighborhood.
 Head to Ukus for Bosnian fare like burek or cevapi sausages stuffed in pita.
-And if you're fond of French cuisine, try Le Gamin Astoria, a cozy spot that serves traditional Gallic cuisine with organic, locally grown ingredients.
+And if you're fond of French food, try Le Gamin Astoria, a cozy spot that serves traditional Gallic cuisine with organic, locally grown ingredients.